Helping you Help your dog

 Full Member-Behaviour with International Society of Animal Professionals

 Member of the Association for the Study of Animal Behaviour, International Association of Animal behaviour Consultants, Pet Industry Federation and Pet Professional Guild.
 Student member - Animal Behaviour & Training Council (ABTC), The Canine Behaviour & Training Society (TCBTS), The Association of Pet Behaviour Counsellors (APBC).

 I Follow guidance of DEFRA’s code of practice for the welfare of dogs and adhere to animal activities licensing regulations, I observe guidelines set down by pet education, training and behaviour council.

 I will visit you in your home and listen to your concerns and what outcome you would like to achieve.

-I will observe and interact with your dog, learning about their personality, I will offer practical advice and suitable tasks and work with you and your dog together, so you can gain confidence in the skills.
+observe and interact with your dog, learning about their personality, offer practical advice and suitable tasks and work with you and your dog together, so you can gain confidence in the skills.

 What an owner can expect of me: